configcat/docs/website/docs/sdk-reference/android.md

 With the following hooks you can subscribe to particular events fired by the SDK:

 - `onClientReady()`: This event is sent when the SDK reaches the ready state.
 If the SDK is configured with lazy load or manual polling it's considered ready right after instantiation.
-  If it's using auto polling, the ready state is reached when the SDK has a valid config.json loaded into memory either from cache or from HTTP.
+  If it's using auto polling, the ready state is reached when the SDK has a valid config JSON loaded into memory either from cache or from HTTP.
 If the config couldn't be loaded neither from cache nor from HTTP the `onClientReady` event fires when the auto polling's `maxInitWaitTimeSeconds` is reached.

-- `onConfigChanged(Map<String, Setting>)`: This event is sent when the SDK loads a valid config.json into memory from cache, and each subsequent time when the loaded config.json changes via HTTP.
+- `onConfigChanged(Map<String, Setting>)`: This event is sent when the SDK loads a valid config JSON into memory from cache, and each subsequent time when the loaded config JSON changes via HTTP.

 - `onFlagEvaluated(EvaluationDetails)`: This event is sent each time when the SDK evaluates a feature flag or setting.
 The event sends the same evaluation details that you would get from [`getValueDetails()`](#anatomy-of-getvaluedetails).